Cosmological Parameter Constraints from the SDSS Density and Momentum Power Spectra: Mock Data and Covariance Matrices

 We initially extract the galaxy density and momentum power spectra from the Horizon Run 4 simulation $z=0$ snapshot box \citep[HR4;][]{Kim:2015yma}, and then use this mock data to generate a covariance matrix for the SDSS data.
 We briefly describe the simulation used and present power spectrum and covariance matrix measurements.

 HR4 is a cosmological scale cold dark matter simulation in which $6300^{3}$ particles were gravitationally evolved in a $V = (3150 \, h^{-1} \, {\rm Mpc})^{3}$ box using a modified version of GOTPM code\footnote{The original GOTPM code is introduced in \cite{DUBINSKI2004111}.
 A review of the modifications introduced in the Horizon Run project can be found at \href{https://astro.kias.re.kr/~kjhan/GOTPM/index.html}{https://astro.kias.re.kr/\textasciitilde kjhan/GOTPM/index.html}}.
 Details of the simulation can be found in \citet{Kim:2015yma}.

-Dark matter halos and subsequently mock galaxy catalogs are constructed in \citet{Hong:2016hsd} using a most-bound halo particle-galaxy correspondence algorithm, with satellite galaxy survival time after mergers calculated using a modified model of \citet{Jiang:2007xd}
+Dark Matter (DM) halos are constructed using the friends-of-friends (FoF) algorithm with a linking length $0.2$ times the mean DM particle separation for each snapshot.
+Only those with more than $30$ DM particles are identified as halos, making the minimum halo mass $2.7 \times 10^{11} \, h^{-1} \, M_{\odot}$.
+Then, the merger tree of HR4 DM halos is constructed for $75$ snapshots between $z = 12$ and $0$ with a timestep of $\sim 0.1 {\rm Gyr}$.
+During the construction of the merger tree, the most-bound halo particle (MBP) of each halo is traced, even when its hosting halo is merged into a more massive halo.

+The HR4 mock galaxy catalog is constructed by following \citet{Hong:2016hsd} using an MBP-galaxy correspondence method.
+If an MBP is from an isolated halo, its position and velocity are regarded as those of the central galaxy of the given halo.
+On the other hand, if an MBP is from a halo already merged into a more massive halo, it is regarded as a candidate for a satellite galaxy.
+Then, the survival time of the satellite candidate after merger event $t_{\rm merge}$ is calculated using a modified model of \citet{Jiang:2007xd},

+where $t_{\rm dyn}$ is the orbital period of a virialized object; $M_{\rm host}$ and $M_{\rm sat}$ are the masses of host and satellite halos, and epsilon is the circularity of the satellite's orbit.
+Only the satellite candidates whose merger events occurred no earlier than $t_{\rm merge}$ are successfully identified as satellite galaxies.

+Typically, dark matter only simulations underestimate the population of satellites in dark matter halos and the two-point correlation function imperfectly matches observations as the one-halo term is underestimated.
+In our scheme the timescale for satellites to merge with the central is taken into account by tracking the most-bound halo particles at the time of their dark matter halo entrance regardless of survival of the dark matter subhalo.
+By adjusting the timescale we can match the correlation function of the simulated galaxies with that of the SDSS Main Galaxy Sample \citep{SDSS:2001fzq}.
+We direct the reader to Figure 1 of \citet{Hong:2016hsd} for a complete description.
+With our choice of algorithm, we do not have the freedom to vary the small-scale distribution of satellite galaxies; this is fixed by following the MBP dynamics and selecting the timescale to match the two-point clustering of the data.